-You might think that owning a caravan or holiday lodge leaves you with limited options in terms of interior design.
+You might think that owning a static caravan or holiday lodge leaves you with limited options in terms of interior design.

-Thankfully, this is emphatically not true - as caravan interiors can be customised as far as your imagination will take you.
+Thankfully, this is emphatically not true - as static caravan interiors can be customised as far as your imagination will take you.
 In today’s eco-conscious climate, what could be better than using recycled and reclaimed materials, giving them a new lease of life as an element of a fantastic interior?
 Today, we’re exploring five creative and effective ideas for upcycling old and neglected materials to really make a statement in your holiday home.

 Repurposing unused tiles

-If you’re downsizing into a caravan or mobile home, you may well have a whole host of DIY odds and ends lying about the place that need a new purpose.
+If you’re downsizing into a static caravan or mobile home, you may well have a whole host of DIY odds and ends lying about the place that need a new purpose.
 Some leftover kitchen wall tiles have a myriad of uses - from simply using them as coasters to creating a custom splashback behind your sink.
 The pattern you use comes down to personal preference - all you need is your own creativity, some tiles and a bit of MDF.

 Unused tiles can also be put to great use on the top of a coffee table to create an exotic and eclectic look.
 Sourcing some delicately patterned Moroccan tiles, for example, will allow you to add a touch of North African chic to the space - although there’s a broad and beautiful spectrum of options that will work equally well.